 The society works with over 30 sponsors placing it in a strong financial position and improving the quality of the events it provides.
 Joining LawSoc provides students with increased exposure to global and local law firms.
 The pinnacle of the careers calendar is the Annual Careers Dinner, where representatives from different firms and chambers have their own table.
 The Academic Academy, comprising of Negotiating, Debating and Mooting, engages with over 250 students and has seen the Society compete in various external competitions.

 The social calendar consists of a range of events, including: club nights, theatre trips, European city breaks, bowling and international buffet nights.
 In collaboration with the School of Law the Society also holds an annual ‘Laws Got Talent’ event, celebrating the talent within the School.

 The Annual Law Ball is another social highlight.
 In 2016, we took a trip to the world of Gatsby and we transformed the Queens Hotel Ballroom into the 1920’s.
 The night was full of surprises, including dance acts, a big band and a surprise performance from ‘Sigala’ at the private after-party.

 As a result of our success we were awarded ‘Society of the Year’ at the NUS National Society Awards.
 This was a huge achievement and something of which I am incredibly proud.
 I thoroughly enjoyed my role as President, and it is safe to say that being part of the Law Society made my university experience unforgettable.

 Any other comments you would like to make?

-The School of Law and Law Society at the University of Leeds have developed me in so many ways and have set me up for a bright future.
+The School of Law at the University of Leeds has developed me in so many ways and has set me up for a bright future.